Sudan PM Says Agrees Regional Meeting On Ethiopia Conflict - UrduPoint

 Sudan PM Says Agrees Regional Meeting On Ethiopia Conflict

-Khartoum, (UrduPoint / Pakistan Point News - 13th Dec, 2020 ) :Sudan's premier said Sunday he had agreed with his counterpart in Addis Ababa to hold an urgent meeting of a bloc of east African countries to resolve the crisis in Ethiopia's Tigray region.
+Addis Ababa, (UrduPoint / Pakistan Point News - 14th Dec, 2020 ) :Sudan's premier said Sunday he had agreed with his counterpart in Addis Ababa to hold an urgent meeting of a bloc of East African countries to resolve the crisis in Ethiopia's Tigray region.

-Asked for comment by AFP, the office of Ethiopia's prime minister did not immediately respond to Sudanese Prime Minister Abdallah Hamdok's announcement of an "emergency" meeting of the Intergovernmental Authority on Development.
+Asked for comment by AFP, the office of Ethiopia's prime minister did not immediately respond to Sudanese Prime Minister Abdalla Hamdok's announcement of an "emergency" meeting of the Intergovernmental Authority on Development.

 Hamdok travelled to Addis Ababa on Sunday to discuss the Tigray conflict with his counterpart Prime Minister Abiy Ahmed, the first foreign leader to visit the Ethiopian capital since fighting broke out in the region on November 4, creating a humanitarian crisis.